DeathHound6/twitch-alerts/README.md

 That's it up and running!

 ### Updating
+Copy your existing config.json file somewhere else in case the update modifies the layout
 - Download git, as stated above
 - Use the `cd` command in your terminal to move into the software folder
 - Run the command `git pull` in your terminal